 The tradeoff is a slow, rather clunky workflow, but one that is perfectly adequate when you consider what you pay for it.

-Boasting true end-to-end CMYK, 16-bits per channel editing, LAB colour, RAW processing, ICC colour management, and Photoshop PSD and 64-bit plug-in compatibility, it's a Mac only tool.
+Boasting true end-to-end CMYK, 16-bits per channel editing, LAB colour, RAW processing, ICC colour management, and Photoshop PSD and 64-bit plug-in compatibility, Affinity Photo is a great tool for Windows, Mac and the iPad.

-The beta version offers pro photography adjustments like Frequency Separation editing, live blend modes, painting, and advanced retouching, as well as task-focused, uncluttered workspaces.
+The app offers pro photography adjustments like Frequency Separation editing, live blend modes, painting, and advanced retouching, as well as task-focused, uncluttered workspaces.

 The 64-bit application can handle much larger images than before, with 250 RAW camera profiles and a new batch processing workflow.
 OpenCL support lets you tap into GPU-based power boosts.